What Is Chinese Herbal Medicine?

 There are many systems of herbal medicine world-wide.
 Chinese herbal medicine is several thousand years old and uses hundreds of plants and a few animal products, each with specific functions to restore balance to the body.
 Unlike other herbal traditions, the medicines are almost never used individually, but rather in groups called formulas that are tailored to specific patterns of imbalance and to specific individuals.
 This has the function of causing less side effects and a more holistic result.
 Formulas may be used for short periods of time or longer periods depending on what is being treated.

 Note: Some Chinese medicines that have been used for centuries are based on animal products.
-This practitioner strives to maintain an ecologically healthy practice by not using those products that cause unnecessary harm to any animal, or using products from animals that are endangered.
-If you are a vegetarian or prefer to not use any animal-based medicines, please inform the practitioner and she will abide by those wishes.
+I strive to maintain an ecologically healthy practice by not using those products that cause unnecessary harm to any animal, or using products from animals that are endangered.
+If you are a vegetarian or prefer to not use any animal-based medicines, please inform me and I will abide by those wishes.

 How To Take Herbs…